 Argentina to surpass 30,000 deaths from coronavirus

-BUENOS AIRES, Oct 28 (Reuters) - Argentina was expected to surpass 30,000 deaths from the novel coronavirus on Wednesday, the fifth highest death rate in the world, according to a Reuters tally.
+BUENOS AIRES, Oct 28 (Reuters) - Argentina was expected to surpass 30,000 deaths from the novel coronavirus on Wednesday, with currently the fifth-highest daily death toll in the world, according to a Reuters tally.

 Argentina, which initiated one of the strictest lockdowns in the world on March 20, has 1,116,609 coronavirus cases, according to government data, though new daily cases have slowed in recent days.
 Only the United States, India, Brazil and Mexico are reporting more daily deaths.